 If there is not a signed contract on the property and your state allows you to negotiate more than one offer at a time, when the buyer’s agent asks, “Is there still time to put in an offer?” the only correct reply is “Yes.”

 The correct answer to this question is: “I don’t know.
 The only way to find out is to submit an offer.”

 How many mortgages are there on the property?

 Very few agents ask this question because mortgage-related issues are normally handled by escrow or title once the property is under contract.

-If you don’t know the number and the amount of the mortgages on the property, how do you plan on closing the transaction when the seller is part of the 5 percent to 10 percent of homeowners who owe more than what the property is worth?
+If you don’t know the number and the amount of the mortgages on the property, how do you plan on closing the transaction when you are not entirely sure of what is owed against the property?

 While the sellers aren’t always forthcoming about this issue, a quick way to check this data is to visit HomeDisclosure.com, a site powered by ATTOM Data.
 Here you will find a list of all the mortgages that have been taken out on the property including the dates when the loans were originated.